tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

-So, t-SNE, MDS, and Kernel PCA with sigmoid kernel give us almost the same result: an approximately evenly distributed data in the form of ellipse in 2D space.
+So, t-SNE, MDS, and Kernel PCA with sigmoid kernel give us roughly similar results: an approximately evenly distributed data in the form of ellipse in 2D space.
 In 3D space, PCA and Kernel PCA show mirrored distributions (reflected along the vertical axis), with a subset of the points deviating from the main cluster.
 Representations don't have distinguishable clusters and high-density spots.
-Therefore, density-based clustering algorithms aren't suitable here.
+Therefore, density-based clustering algorithms, such as DBSCAN clustering, aren't suitable here.
 Furthermore, due to the uniformity of the data, we will only obtain a few clusters at best.

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
 Let's go through each algorithm for choosing the number of clusters: